html{display:none} SEL Security Support | Schweitzer Engineering Laboratories

 Security updates are disclosed to customers in three ways:

-• Through a Service Bulletin for high-risk vulnerabilities.
+• For high-risk vulnerabilities—through a Service Bulletin

 All changes that address security vulnerabilities are marked with a [Cybersecurity] tag.
 Other improvements to cybersecurity functionality are marked with a [Cybersecurity Enhancement] tag.